 Missouri Counseling License Requirements

 If you are interested in a professional counseling career, this guide reviews the main type of Missouri counseling license, Licensed Professional Counselor (LPC), as well as other popular counseling licenses, and the steps to take to pursue professional counseling as a career.
-There are 15,440 counselors working in Missouri in a variety of areas, although educational, guidance, school, and vocational counselors and substance abuse, behavioral disorder, and mental health counselors are the most common.1-5 The projected job market growth through 2026 is promising for all types of counseling in Missouri so now may be an excellent time to start the process of becoming a professional counselor in this north-central state.
+There are 14,230 counselors working in Missouri in a variety of areas (as of May 2021), although educational, guidance, school, and vocational counselors and substance abuse, behavioral disorder, and mental health counselors are the most common.1-5 With over 1,800 new counseling positions projected in Missouri through 2030, now may be an excellent time to start the process of becoming a professional counselor in this midwestern state.

 Table of Contents

 - How to Become a Counselor in Missouri

 - Additional Counseling Careers and Licenses in Missouri

 - Licensed Marital and Family Therapist (LMFT)

 - School Counselor